-C. You can keep things super easy and be lazy like I am and simply drain the berries really, really well and then go to step #4.
+C. You can be lazy like I am and keep things super easy and simply drain the berries really, really well and then go to step #4.

 The advantage of option A and B are that the berries almost never freeze together.
 Some people feel like that is important and prefer doing the extra step of A or B. However, since we typically use our berries in smoothies or for eating frozen by themselves, I keep things simple and do option C. The random times that I end up using our blueberries for baking, I just carefully pull apart any berries that are frozen together then.
 It’s easy to do then and only takes a few extra seconds and I feel like the extra hassle saved is worth it!

 If using Ziploc bags, remove as much air as possible, then freeze.

 Alternatively, you can freeze your blueberries in freezer containers like I do instead.
 I love the Arrow Plastics StorKeeper freezer containers and highly recommend them!
 They stack nicely and you can use them over and over again for years, so they quickly pay for themselves.
 We’ve felt like they’ve been a great investment!

 How Long Do Fresh Blueberries Last in the Freezer?

 As long as they have been stored properly, usually 6 to 12 months.
 You could also use a vacuum sealer which could add a couple more months of freshness.
 Keep them in the back of your freezer so they are exposed to warmer air every time you open and shut the freezer door.

 Nope, not really!
 Just be sure to pick out the mushy ones before freezing.
 If you are worried about mushy berries, then use the flash freeze method before transferring them to a freezer-safe bag or container, and they will turn out beautifully!